7 Common Mistakes on Instagram. Make Sure you avoid these to use Instagram effectively

 Did you know that Instagram wants to keep users within the app as much as possible?
 This is why putting a website link in an image or in the post caption doesn’t work.
 The hyperlink just doesn’t work at all, so a viewer would have to remember the website address, open up a browser and type it in there.
 How difficult is that?
 Most won’t bother unfortunately.

-An update for Instagram Stories.
-From November 2021, any account can now add a link to a web page in Instagram stories, using the link option in the sticker menu.
+The other ways that works well, is to use Instagram stories with the link option from the sticker menu.
 Remember to save these stories to highlights in your profile to give them a longer lease of life.
 I mention this because stories normally last for only 24 hours.

 Five.
 Common Hashtag Mistakes

 Instagram is all about following subject areas and discovering new accounts to follow either for personal development or just plain old entertainment.
 This is where hashtags come in.
 Some people follow a specific hashtag rather than specific accounts.
-My first tip here, is to remember to add hashtags to the bottom of every post, reel or IGTV video – between 8 and 15 is currently recommended.
+My first tip here, is to remember to add hashtags to the bottom of every post or reel – between 5 and 20 is currently recommended.

 This leads on to my second important tip – research hashtags before you use them.
 I don’t want you to waste time just putting in random words starting with #, unfortunately these won’t do anything.
 To start with, check out posts from similar accounts to see what they might use.
 Follow this up by searching # followed by the word and checking that there are between 1000 and 500,000 posts on the subject.
 To add to this, I strongly recommend checking that posts for this hashtag are appropriate for you business.